electric-eloquence/fepper/app/excludes/extend/README.md

 # Extensions
-A Stylus CSS preprocessing extension is included with Fepper.
-In order to enable it, run `npm install` in this directory.
-Then, uncomment the `css-process` tasks in `custom.js`.
+Fepper comes configured with a Stylus CSS preprocessing extension.
+It still needs to be installed.
+To do so, run `npm install` in this directory.
+Then, uncomment the `stylus` tasks in `contrib.js`.

 ### Contributed extensions
 * Install and update contributed extensions with NPM.